-These condensed interim financial statements have been prepared on a historical cost basis, except for certain financial instruments that have been measured at fair value.
+These condensed interim consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments that have been measured at fair value.
 These condensed interim financial statements are prepared using the accrual basis of accounting, except for cash flow information.
 These condensed interim financial statements are presented in Canadian dollars, which is the functional currency of the Company.

-These condensed interim financial statements were approved for issuance by the Company's Board of Directors on May 27, 2021.
+These condensed interim consolidated financial statements were approved for issuance by the Company's Board of Directors on May 30, 2022.

-These condensed interim financial statements, including comparatives, have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34"), as issued by the International Accounting Standards Boards ("IASB"), and its interpretations, using accounting policies consistent with International Financial Reporting Standards ("IFRS").
+These condensed interim consolidated financial statements, including comparatives, have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34"), as issued by the International Financial Reporting Standards ("IFRS"), and as issued by the International Accounting Standards Boards ("IASB").